open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 to an astronomy store to match the OpenTelemetry project’s overall branding.

-Once we got the green light from the rest of the OTel demo SIG, then we started working on the different changes that were part of the front-end architecture overhaul.
+Once we got the green light from the rest of the OTel demo SIG, then we started working on the different changes that were part of the frontend architecture overhaul.

 ## OpenTelemetry Demo Application Description and Tech Stack